dwarvesf/playground/Ω Fleeting notes/~ What are fleeting notes?.md

+---
+tags: writing, zettelkasten
+---

+# What Are Fleeting Notes

 Fleeting notes are tiny notes that I took here and there about ideas and thoughts I had at a specific moment.
 These were triggered from books, conversations, thinking or writing things down.